fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 In our project, we should consider that Ilari might want to create a listing of all his diary entries <i>excluding</i> the comment field since, during a very scary flight, he might end up writing something he wouldn't necessarily want to show anyone else.

 The [Pick](https://www.typescriptlang.org/docs/handbook/utility-types.html#picktype-keys) utility type allows us to choose which fields of an existing type we want to use.
-Pick can be used to either construct a completely new type or to inform a function what it should return on runtime.
+Pick can be used to either construct a completely new type or to inform a function that it should return on runtime.
 Utility types are a special kind of type, but they can be used just like regular types.

 In our case, to create a "censored" version of the *DiaryEntry* for public displays, we can use *Pick* in the function declaration: